The 39 Clues: The Emperor's Code

 The Emperor's Code is the eighth book in the series.
 It was written by Gordon Korman and published on April 6, 2010.
+It is 190 pages long.

 Amy and Dan go to China to find the next clue.
-After searching for clues in Tiananmen Square, they split up following an argument.
-Dan eventually works together with Jonah and visit the Shaolin Monastery, and the Terracotta Army in search of clues, but Dan leaves his temporary alliance with Jonah after his mother, Cora Wizard, leader of the Janus, gets involved.
+After searching for clues in Tiananmen Square, Dan runs off after an argument.
+Dan eventually works with Jonah and they visit the Shaolin Monastery and the Terracotta Army in search of clues, but Dan leaves his temporary alliance with Jonah after Jonah's mother, Cora Wizard, leader of the Janus, gets involved.
 During this confrontation with Cora, Dan accidentally reveals to the Wizards that he and Amy are Madrigals.
 Meanwhile, Nellie and Amy search the Great Wall of China for clues.
 Dan and Amy reunite in Tingri, China, and fly up to Mount Everest in an experimental helicopter where they find a Janus vial left by British mountaineer George Mallory.
 They battle Eisenhower Holt and Ian Kabra over a partial serum.
 Ian falls, and Amy sacrifices the serum to save him.
-When Dan thinks they have lost the clue, Amy shows him the poem on a silk fabric they found in Beijing and tells him the next clue is raw silkworm secretion.
+When Dan thinks they had lost the clue, Amy shows him the poem on a silk fabric they found in Beijing and tells him the next clue is silk.
 They realize that a formula on the silk means that four partial serums add up to one master serum.
 Dan shows Amy the locket he found at a Shaolin temple, which contains an inscription of the name of the pirate Anne Bonnie.
 They decide their next destination is the Caribbean.